MohamedKonate/AptFinder/README.md

 ## Getting Started

+First you need to clone the code source into your local machine : git clone git@github.com: mohamedkonate/aptfinder.git

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev